INGREDIENTS

 VARIATIONS & TIPS

-- This recipe is served well over a serving of whole wheat couscous or any other whole grain of your choosing.
+- This stew is delicious served over whole wheat couscous or another whole grain.

 - Try spiralizing your zucchini instead of dicing for a fun “twist”.